arup-group/elara/README.md

 If your MATSim outputs use default names and are in the same directory, you may optionally pass the path of this directory as single argument to `[inputs]` using, e.g. `inputs_directory = "./tests/test_fixtures/"`. **NB:** If using the ``toll_log`` plan handler, you must still provide the `road_pricing` path separately.

+### Configuration dry run

+`elara run` supports some optional flags and arguments which can be discovered with `elara run --help`, most useful is `elara run -d` (or `elara run --dry`) which can be use to test a config without providing valid inputs or unertaking the processing.

 ## Command Line Reference

 Elara can also be more generally used via the CLI to process individual outputs.
 Used in this manner the CLI should be pretty discoverable, once installed, try the command `elara` in your terminal to find out about the available options: